ibm-cloud-docs/solution-tutorials/secure-network-enclosure.md

    exit
    ```
    {: codeblock}
-   From this point in this tutorial it is assumed that all VRA commands are entered at the `edit` prompt, subsequent to entering `configure`.
+   From this point in this tutorial it is assumed that all VRA commands are entered at the `edit` prompt, after using the `configure` command.
 3. Review the initial configuration
    ```
    show